fulldecent/cameralife/CONTRIBUTING.md

 1. Release often

-2. Integrate with Content Management Systems
+2. Improve the storytelling experience

-3. Integrate with other great services
+3. Have fun

 Feedback, hints and a couple patches are always coming, which is great.
-Code is highly modular, and patches are always coming from people integrating into their own site.
+Code is highly modular, and is maybe even a model for people learning MVC, CMS, authentication, auditable systems.

 How does this code work?
 ========================